 Estimated reading time: 3 minutes

 Regardless of industry, the small business world is ever-changing.
 In 2020, we saw resilient small business owners shift their offerings and operations in the wake of COVID-19.
-In 2021, we saw the ripple effect of this adaptability and a renewed interest in shopping small and locally.
-Now, we’re looking ahead to how small business will continue shifting in 2022.
+In 2021 and 2022, we saw the ripple effect of this adaptability and a renewed interest in shopping small and locally.
+Now, we’re looking ahead at small business trends to see how things will continue shifting in 2023.

-Here’s what the future looks like for these small business industries in the next five years:
+Here’s what he thinks the future looks like for these small business industries in the next five years:

 - Creatives and makers should look out for expanded, accessible 3D printing.